Architecture and Configuration

 Bug report capture period

-The Bort app periodically generates bug reports by scheduling a periodic task to
+The Android SDK periodically generates bug reports by scheduling a periodic task

 .

-The Bort app registers a handler (broadcast receiver) for the system boot event as well as when the app itself is updated or installed.
+The SDK registers a handler (broadcast receiver) for the system boot event as well as when the app itself is updated or installed.
 When either of these happens, the app will register the periodic task if one is not registered.

 There are configuration options to set the period of this task as well as the initial delay for when the first bug report is generated (e.g. if you wish to wait until more data is available).
 See SDK settings.